Plans and Data Centers

 - High Performance plans (local SSDs)

-- Supported cloud providers and data centers
+- Supported cloud providers and regions

 - Selecting the right plan